Nonlinear Traces: Overview

-and the monoidal structure is given by Cartesian product.
-For the purpose of calculating dimensions and traces, we need not require any further properties of the spaces of $Corr$, since we need only the modest local data discussed in Remarks~\ref{dim local} and~\ref{functoriality local}.
-We could very generally proceed in the context of any $\oo$-topos.
+and the symmetric monoidal structure is given in terms of that on $\cC$ (Cartesian product in the case of stacks).
+For the purpose of calculating dimensions and traces, we need not require any further properties of the spaces of $Corr(\cC)$, since we need only the modest local data discussed in Remarks~\ref{dim local} and~\ref{functoriality local}.
 (See \cite{TFT} and \cite{FHLT}, where the higher categories $Fam_n$ of iterated correspondences of manifolds are constructed and applied.)

+With applications in mind, we will specialize to the correspondence category $Corr_k=Corr(St_k)$ of derived stacks over $k$.
+It would also be interesting to work with smooth manifolds instead, for example through the theory of $C^\infty$-stacks~\cite{joyce} (see Remark \ref{Cinfty}).

+It is natural to enhance $Corr(\cC)$ to a 2-category $\ul{Corr}(\cC)$ by allowing non-invertible maps, or more generally correspondences, between correspondences (see Section V of~\cite{GR} or~\cite{haugsengspan} for full details), so that maps from $X$ to $Y$ form the category of objects over $X\times Y$.
+Our constructions naturally fit into the 2-category $\ul{Corr}^{prop}_k$ with non-invertible 2-morphisms restricted to be {\em proper} (or more generally ind-proper) maps of correspondences.

 \begin{remark}[Correspondences are bimodules] It is useful to view the correspondence category $Corr$ within the framework of coalgebras in symmetric monoidal categories.
-The diagonal map $X\to X\times X$ makes any space into a cocommutative coalgebra object with respect to the Cartesian product monoidal structure (or commutative coalgebra in the opposite category).
+The diagonal map $X\to X\times X$ makes any space or stack into a cocommutative coalgebra object with respect to the Cartesian product monoidal structure (or commutative coalgebra in the opposite category).
 Moreover, a map $Z\to X$ is equivalent to an $X$-comodule structure on $Z$.
 Thus correspondences from $X$ to $Y$ may be interpreted as $X-Y$-bicomodules, with composition of correspondences given by tensor product of bicomodules.